Characterizing the existence of a Borel complete expansion: Introduction

-We glean two consequences from Theorem~\ref{HjorthThm1.1}.
-First, we get a distinction between the Borel complexity of first order theories and sentences of $L_{\omega_1,\omega}$.
-In particular, it follows that every first order theory with an infinite model has a Borel complete expansion, whereas there are are sentences of $L_{\omega_1,\omega}$ (even complete ones) that do not.
-Second, we use Theorem~\ref{HjorthThm1.1} to prove that the theory of cross-cutting equivalence relations $T_h$ in the language $\{E_n:n\in\omega\}$ with a uniform, finite bound on the number of $E_n$-classes is not Borel complete.
-This is a converse to Theorem~2.1 of \cite{LU}, where it is proved that the analogous theory with unboundedly many classes is Borel complete.
+In Section 6 we discuss consequences of Theorem~\ref{HjorthThm1.1}.
+We get a distinction between the Borel complexity of first order theories and sentences of $L_{\omega_1,\omega}$.
+In particular, with Corollary~\ref{example} we see that every first order theory with an infinite model has a Borel complete expansion, whereas there are are sentences of $L_{\omega_1,\omega}$ (even complete ones) that do not.
+One example of an infinitary sentence without a Borel complete expansion is the sentence $\phi_h$ that is used in the proof of Theorem~\ref{bounded}.
+There it is proved that the theory of cross-cutting equivalence relations $T_h$ in the language $\{E_n:n\in\omega\}$ with a uniform, finite bound on the number of $E_n$-classes is not Borel complete.
+This is in contrast to Theorem~2.1 of \cite{LU}, where it is proved that the analogous theory with unboundedly many classes is Borel complete.